RyanDBurke/coronavirus-genome-variant/README.md

 ## Future goals <a name="goals"></a>
 * [Compressed suffix array](https://www.cs.cmu.edu/~dga/csa.pdf), for more efficient look-ups
-* Fast-rank calculations on burrows-wheeler transform
+* Fast-rank calculations on FM-Index

 <!--
 ## Concluding thoughts<a name="thoughts"></a>